Akhathuto/uTrends/docs/index.md

-# uTrend - AI Content Suite Documentation
+# uTrends - AI Content Suite Documentation

 ## 1. Introduction

-Welcome to the official documentation for **uTrend**, an all-in-one AI-powered platform for content creators.
+Welcome to the official documentation for **uTrends**, an all-in-one AI-powered platform for content creators.
 This application is designed, developed, and owned by **Edgtec**.

-uTrend leverages the power of Google's advanced Gemini AI models to provide a seamless, end-to-end solution for the entire content creation lifecycle.
+uTrends leverages the power of Google's advanced Gemini AI models to provide a seamless, end-to-end solution for the entire content creation lifecycle.
 Our goal is to empower creators by automating tedious tasks, sparking creativity, and providing data-driven strategic insights.

 ## 2. Core Feature Suites